Xilinx/kria-bist/docs/bist_landing.rst

 #####################################################

-The Built-In Self Test (BIST) application tests the interfaces on Kria starter kits to verify functionality and/or performance.
+The Built-In Self Test (BIST) application tests the interfaces on AMD Kria™ starter kits to verify functionality and/or performance.
 If a custom design is not working as expected, this application can be used to differentiate hardware issues from design issues.